X-Genesis-Qhulut/alpha/README.md

 # Database browser for the WoW Alpha Core project

-This is intended for browsing the database used in: https://github.com/The-Alpha-Project/alpha-core/
+This is intended for browsing the database used in: <https://github.com/The-Alpha-Project/alpha-core/>

-On the main menu click on one of the main parts of the database to browse.
+* On the main menu click on one of the main parts of the database to browse.

-Then you can enter a filter (search) selection by entering some text.
+* Then you can enter a filter (search) selection by entering some text.
 This is treated as a regular expression.

-You can enter a database ID (number) directly to go to that item.
+* Alternatively, you can enter a database ID (number) directly to go to that item.
 For example, 4949 to view Thrall.
-Or just type in "Thrall".
+* You can further filter on numeric fields (eg. items above a certain level)

+A public implementation of this code is at: <https://wow-refugee.com/alpha/>

+If that goes down, see below for how to install it yourself.

 ---